 Before Justices, Judges and Magisterial District Judges can be appointed or elected to their positions, they must meet certain basic requirements such as citizenship and residency.
-In addition, all but Magisterial District Judges and Philadelphia Traffic Court Judges must be members of the Bar of the Pennsylvania Supreme Court.
+In addition, all but Magisterial District Judges must be members of the Bar of the Pennsylvania Supreme Court.

 Jurists are also subject to strict standards of conduct, and they may be removed, suspended or otherwise disciplined for misconduct in office.
 Those standards are specified in the Pennsylvania Constitution; the "Code of Judicial Conduct" in the Pennsylvania Rules of Court, which applies to appellate and trial court judges; the "Rules of Conduct, Office Standards and Civil Procedures for Magisterial District Judges"; and such other court rules and orders as have been promulgated by the state Supreme Court.